 Fast facts: fixed rates

-A fixed rate mortgage is less flexible.
-You usually aren’t able to make extra repayments once you’ve locked in the rate and there may be higher costs for leaving the mortgage (to refinance).
+- A fixed rate mortgage is less flexible.
+You usually aren’t able to make extra repayments once you’ve locked in the rate and there may be higher costs for leaving the mortgage to refinance.
 Always read the fine print.

-Once the fixed rate period ends you will go onto a variable rate.
+- Once the fixed rate period ends you will go onto a variable rate.
 This is a really good time to look around and see if you can refinance to a better deal somewhere else.

 Let’s weigh the positives and negatives of fixed rates in more detail.

-Repayment certainty.
+- Repayment certainty.
 A fixed-rate home loan offers you peace of mind in knowing what your repayments will be.
 This allows you to budget more effectively.

-Security.
+- Security.
 With a fixed-rate home loan you are protected from interest rate rises as your interest rate is locked in for the specified term.
 If rates rise, you come out ahead.

-Flexible loan terms.
+- Flexible loan terms.
 Fixed-rate mortgages are available from many New Zealand lenders with a variety of fixed loan terms available.

-Low rate offers.
+- Low rate offers.
 Many lenders now offer very competitive fixed rates with cash back offers.

-Break costs.
+- Break costs.
 If you decide to break out of a fixed rate loan before the end of the specified term, you may face a break cost.
 This can cost a few hundred dollars, or potentially thousands.

 In short, if you value certainty over flexibility then a fixed rate could be for you.
-If you care about extra repayments and mortgage features you might be better off with a variable rate.
+If you care about extra repayments and mortgage features you might be better off with a floating rate.

-Learn more about the benefits and drawbacks of fixed and variable rate loans and use our switching costs calculator to help you calculate whether refinancing your loan now will end up saving or costing you money.
+Use our switching costs calculator to help you calculate whether refinancing your loan now will end up saving or costing you money.

 Here are some of the most common fixed rate questions and answers to them:

-How much will I have to pay if I exit the loan early?
+- How much will I have to pay if I exit the loan early?
 Breaking costs for ending a fixed rate loan early depend on how much time you still have left on your term, the rate you locked in your loan for and the rate your lender secured your funds for.

-Are there any other options available?
+- Are there any other options available?
 You may want to consider applying for a split rate option as this gives you the best (and worst) of both worlds.